-In June 2023, SB 101, Budget Act of 2023 (Skinner, Chapter 12, Statutes of 2023), approved the extension of DWR's authority pursuant to Water Code Section 80710, subdivision (b)(2), to enter into agreements for the reimbursement of the above market cost of imported energy and imported capacity products procured from July 1, 2022, to October 31, 2023, to support electric service reliability.
-To fund the reimbursement, \$100 million was allocated to the Summer 2023 Imported Firm Energy program.
+In June 2023, SB 101, Budget Act of 2023 (Skinner, Chapter 12, Statutes of 2023), approved the extension of DWR's authority pursuant to Water Code Section 80710, subdivision (b)(2), to enter into agreements for the reimbursement of the above-market cost of imported energy and imported capacity products procured from July 1, 2022, to October 31, 2023, to support electric service reliability and reduce costs to rate payers.
+To fund the reimbursement of above-market costs, \$100 million was allocated to the Summer 2023 Imported Firm Energy program.

-For Summer 2023, DWR entered into agreements with Pacific Gas and Electric (PG&E), Southern California Edison (SCE), and San Diego Gas and Electric (SDG&E) for above-market cost reimbursement for imports procured above each utility's resource adequacy requirement, as validated with the CPUC, delivered between June 1, 2023, through October 31, 2023.
+For Summer 2023, DWR entered into agreements with Pacific Gas and Electric (PG&E), Southern California Edison (SCE), and San Diego Gas and Electric

+(SDG&E) for above-market cost reimbursement for imports procured above each utility's resource adequacy requirement, as validated with the CPUC, and delivered between June 1, 2023, through October 31, 2023.
 The electrical corporations contracted for imported Firm Energy to support statewide electric service reliability and DWR provided reimbursement for the resulting abovemarket costs, pursuant to the agreements.
 Invoicing began in late 2023 and included adjustments based on CAISO's settlement true-up timeframe (i.e., 70 business days after the trade date or T+70B).
-Although the total above market costs exceeded the \$100 million allocated budget, SW&E staff is working with each electrical corporation to ensure reimbursements stay within the budget.
+Although the total above-market costs exceeded the \$100 million allocated budget, SWEO staff worked with each electrical corporation to ensure reimbursements stay within the allocated budget.
 The utilities may seek recovery of costs beyond the \$100 million limit through the appropriate CPUC rate recovery process.